corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 ...
 ```

 ### Starting The Network Map Service

-The Network Map Service can now be started via:
+Once you have set the network parameters, you can start the Network Map Service
+manually by running the following command:

 ```bash
 java -jar network-map-<VERSION>.jar --config-file <CONFIG_FILE>